Academic Policy 1405.11

 shall furnish the recommendation of the chair/head or dean and any additional records

-a written response to the appeal, provided a copy of the response is furnished to
+include a written response to the appeal, provided a copy of the response is furnished

 - Initial Proceedings and Determination.